-Over the years, our research led to new findings concerning Risso’s dolphins social structure, differences in residency patterns between gender, calving seasons, critical habitat, and negative influences of local tourism.
+Over the years, our research led to new findings concerning Risso’s dolphins' social structure, differences in residency patterns between gender, calving seasons, critical habitat, and negative influences of local tourism.
 These results have motivated the Regional Government (March 2014) to adjust the local law in order to reduce anthropogenic pressure on Risso’s dolphins.

-Calving season & critical habitat:
+Calving season & critical habitat

-The south coast of Pico Island is a critical habitat for Risso’s dolphins, that are using the study area for breeding and nursing.
+The south coast of Pico Island is a critical habitat for Risso’s dolphins, that use the study area for breeding and nursing.
 Calving takes place mainly from June to August, concentrated therefore in a summer calving season.
 Calving and nursing females can be encountered closer to the coast than other social units.
 This spatial segregation of calving females indicates the particular needs and vulnerability of Risso’s dolphins in this stage of their life cycle.

-A new method to link scarification to age:
+A new method to link scarification to age

 Using skin scarification patterns observed on mark-recapture photos of individuals resighted throughout the project period, we developed a new non-invasive and easy to apply method to estimate age for this species.
 The method was tested amongst a group of 28 rankers and has proven to work.
 Six age classes were developed and linked with an estimation of age using Bayesian statistics.
 These skin classes were linked with previously described maturation stages.
-It was discovered that Risso’s may reach over 50 years of age, which is older than the previously recorded 38 years , using the GLGs technique.
+We discovered that Risso’s may reach over 50 years of age, which is older than the previously recorded 38 years , using the GLGS technique.

-Influences of touristic activities:
+Influences of touristic activities

-Since 1992, whale watch and swim with dolphin activities have been growing steadily in the research area.
+Since 1992, whale watching and swimming with dolphin activities have been growing steadily in the research area.
 We studied the influence of the presence of whale watching vessels during low and high season.
 We found that Risso’s dolphins shift their resting patterns in high season towards 1300hrs, when most vessels are in the harbour, compared with a peak in their resting rate at around 1100hrs and 1500hrs during low season.
 Their resting rate showed a significant negative relationship with vessel abundance, where the probability of observing resting behaviour decreased when more than five whale watching vessels were present in the research area.